Estimated reading time: 9 minutes

 The Kangaroo hop is quite legendary; reaching speeds of 60kph and a span of over 8m!
 With short hair, powerful hind legs, small forelimbs, large feet, and a long tail, Kangaroos are great swimmers and have exceptional hearing and eyesight.
-The Aborigines of Australia consider Kangaroos to be of cultural and spiritual significance while their meat, skin, and fur are still used for food, utensils, and clothing, respectively.
-To answer the frequently asked question of ‘where to see kangaroos near Sydney’, Sydney Top Tours put this list from our experience.
+The Aboriginals of Australia consider Kangaroos to be of cultural and spiritual significance while their meat, skin, and fur are still used for food, utensils, and clothing, respectively.
+To answer the frequently asked question of ‘where to see kangaroos near Sydney’, Sydney Private Tours put this list from our experience.

 What is special about the Kangaroo?